Hoverbear/hoverbear.org/content/blog/2021-06-25-a-flake-for-your-crate/index.md

 **Need something more personal?**

 These days my consultancy is working with Indigenous organizations or persons.
-If you call into one of those categories, please contact me at [*consulting@hoverbear.org*](mailto:consulting@hoverbear.org).
+If you fall into one of those categories, please contact me at [*consulting@hoverbear.org*](mailto:consulting@hoverbear.org).

 If you're a tech startup, or anyone else, I would love to recommend you to use the services of [Determinate Systems](https://determinate.systems/) for Nix problems, and [Ferrous Systems](https://ferrous-systems.com/) for Rust problems.
 They are owned and operated by people I trust.